neeravkaushal/2020-Genome_Assembly_Workshop/kmers/kmers.md

 |100000|99983|0.017|
 |1000000|999983|0.0017

-So for a genome size of 1 Mb and K-mer size of 18, the error between estimation and reality is only .0017%.
-Which is a very good approximation of actual size.
+So for a genome size of 1 Mb and K-mer size of 18, the error between estimation and reality is only .0017%, which is a very good approximation of actual size.

 In choosing a K-mer size, it should be large enough to allow the K-mer to map uniquely to the genome.
 So the total available K-mers should be sufficiently larger than the genome size and therefor has the ability to store all the K-mers in the genome (a K-mer size of 21 is large enough for most genomes).
 However, too large K-mers leads to need for substantial computational resources, as well as producing more erroneous K-mers caused by sequencing errors.
 In other words, the higher error rate in the sequencing data, the smaller k-mer size should be used.
 Extremely large (haploid size >>10GB) and/or very repetitive genomes may benefit from larger kmer lengths to increase the number of unique k-mers.